FirstBank

 Usability study

-Three usability studies were carried out in the course of prototyping this product.
+Three usability studies were carried out during the prototyping of this product.

-After creating the paper and low fidelity digital wireframes, it was time to carry out research to determine if users could complete the user flow of the major features and changes I had implemented, while trying to see if there were other functionalities which the users would request to be included or that should be removed from the design, in order to ensure that the design was user centered.
-The first was carried after I designed the low fidelity prototype, the second was carried in the process of producing the high fidelity designs, and the third was carried out after the high fidelity prototypes had been designed.
+After creating the paper and low-fidelity digital wireframes, it was time to carry out research to determine if users could complete the user flow of the major features and changes I had implemented while trying to see if there were other functionalities that the users would request to be included or that should be removed from the design, to ensure that the design was user-centered.
+The first was carried out after I designed the low-fidelity prototype, the second was carried out in the process of producing the high-fidelity designs, and the third was carried out after the high-fidelity prototypes had been designed.
 My main goals were:

 • determine if the app design was modern and appealing as well as easily navigable

-• determine if the key features requested by users from the user research carried out at the start of this project was offered by the prototype
+• determine if the key features requested by users from the user research carried out at the start of this project were offered by the prototype

 • prioritize feedback in order to iterate further on the design